MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/help-users-use-discover-view.md

 - Microsoft 365 Business Standard

-Regardless of which of these Office 365 subscriptions you have, you need to activate the SharePoint service and assign users a SharePoint license before they can start using the Discover view.
+Regardless of which of these Microsoft 365 subscriptions you have, you need to activate the SharePoint service and assign users a SharePoint license before they can start using the Discover view.

 OneDrive in Microsoft 365 is designed to work with the current or immediately previous version of Internet Explorer or Firefox, or the latest version of Chrome or Safari.
 For more info, see [Microsoft 365 system requirements](https://go.microsoft.com/fwlink/p/?LinkID=797594&amp;clcid=0x409).